 Best Cloud Storage for Lawyers: Sync.com

 Our long-time readers won’t be surprised about the fact that Sync.com is at the top of this list.
-It is, after all, the service that sits at the top of our best cloud storage comparison.
+It is, after all, the service that sits at the top of our online storage comparison.
 The biggest contributors for that are Sync.com’s strong security and privacy.

 Sync.com uses AES 256-bit encryption to scramble your files at rest and the TLS protocol to protect them from man-in-the-middle attacks while in-transit to its servers.
 The service also provides private, end-to-end encryption (read more in our article about the dangers of public Wi-Fi.)